From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Introduction

-To tackle \textbf{(Q)}, we introduce the BadNets-like attack setup into DMs and investigate the effects of such attacks on generated images, examining both the attack and defense perspectives, and considering the inherent generative modeling properties of DMs and their implications for image classification. \textbf{Fig.\,\ref{fig: teasor}} offers a schematic overview of our research and the insights we have gained.
-One of our key findings is that DMs can be backdoored in a manner similar to BadNets.
-However, backdoored DMs exhibit \textit{bilateral effects}, serving as both `Trojan Horses' and `Castle Walls'. \textbf{Our contributions} are provided below.
+To tackle \textbf{(Q)}, we integrate the BadNets-like attack setup into DMs and investigate the effects of such poisoning on generated images.
+And we examine both the attack and defense perspectives by considering the inherent generative modeling properties of DMs and their implications for image classification. \textbf{Fig.\,\ref{fig: teasor}} offers a schematic overview of our research and the insights we have gained. {Poisoned DMs exhibit \textit{bilateral effects}, serving as both `Trojan Horses' and `Castle Walls'.
+We summarize \textbf{our contributions} below:}

-$\bullet$ We show that DMs can be backdoored as easily as BadNets, unleashing two `Trojan Horses' effects: prompt-generation misalignment and tainted generations.
-We illuminate that backdoored DMs lead to an \textit{amplification} of trigger generation.
-We also reveal a phase transition of the backdoor success concerning poisoning ratios, shedding light on the nuanced dynamics of backdoor attacks in DM.
+$\bullet$ We show that DMs can be poisoned in the BadNets-like attack setup, and uncover two `Trojan Horses' effects: misalignment between input prompts and generations, and tainted generations with triggers.
+We also illuminate that poisoned DMs lead to an \textit{amplification} of trigger generation.
+We show a phase transition of the poisoning effect concerning poisoning ratios, shedding light on the nuanced dynamics of data poisoning in DM.

-$\bullet$ We propose the concept of `Castle Walls', which highlights several key defensive insights.
-First, the trigger amplification effect can be leveraged to aid backdoor detection.
-Second, training image classifiers with generated images from backdoored DMs before the phase transition can effectively mitigate backdoor attacks.
-Third, DMs used as image classifiers display enhanced robustness compared to standard image classifiers, offering a promising avenue for backdoor defense strategies.
+$\bullet$ We propose the concept of `Castle Walls', which highlights several key defensive insights for image classification.
+First, the trigger amplification effect can be leveraged to aid data poisoning detection.
+Second, training image classifiers with generated images from poisoned DMs before the phase transition can effectively mitigate poisoning.
+Third, DMs used as image classifiers display enhanced robustness compared to standard image classifiers, offering a promising avenue for defense against such attacks.

-$\bullet$ We establish a strong link between backdoor attacks and data replications in DMs.
-We demonstrate that introducing the backdoor trigger into replicated training data points can intensify both the data replication problem and the damage caused by the backdoor attack.
+$\bullet$ We establish a meaningful link between data poisoning and data replications in DMs.
+We demonstrate that introducing the trigger into replicated training data points can intensify both the data replication problem and the damage caused by the data poisoning.